 A chronic condition comes with challenges — for the person experiencing it as well as their friends, family, and caregivers.
 Support groups are a way to feel connected, to meet other people who share similar experiences, and to help prevent isolation and loneliness.

 Depending on where you live, you and your loved one can connect with people online or in real life.
-The AHA’s support network can help you get started.
+The AHA’s

 If at any point you’re feeling overwhelmed, consider asking friends, family, and other people in your community for help.